 Not having secured a job or having started working at your new job can be a stumbling block in the apartment-hunting process.

 Give Yourself Extra Time

-Many landlords are fine with this arrangement, especially if you are proposing this during the low season months (October-March) because they'd like to bring the lease cycle closer to the peak season.
+Many landlords are okay with this arrangement, especially if you are proposing this during the low season months (October-March) because they'd like to bring the lease cycle closer to the peak season.

 However, you can also try renting a room through a site like Airbnb (being aware that New York City has strict laws about people using services like Airbnb to rent out their apartments).

 Have Good Savings

-Having around six months worth of rent in the bank may seems like a lot, but to a landlord it only appears that you’ll be able to sustain yourself for two months at the maximum, so make sure you can show substantial savings or a signed employment contract or letter showing that you will start working in the next month or so.
+Having around six months worth of rent in the bank may seems like a lot, but to a landlord it only appears that you’ll be able to sustain yourself for two months at the maximum, so make sure you can show substantial savings or a signed employment contract or letter indicating that you will start working in the next month or so.

 A Great Credit Score is a Plus

 Having a good credit score shows that you are conscientious in managing your finances and that you not only pay your bills on time, but you do not spend beyond your means.

 Some property owners may make a distinction between those with new credit or with just one credit card and those with long-established credit and multiple accounts, even if the score is the same.

 Paying a Few Months Upfront

-Your income will have very little bearing on your application if the landlord is already receiving the entirety of the year’s rent (remember that the security deposit is still required in case there is any damages or issues with the apartment during your occupancy).
+Your income will have minimal bearing on your application if the landlord is already receiving the entirety of the year’s rent (remember that the security deposit is still required in case there is any damages or issues with the apartment during your occupancy).

-Just be cautious with this approach because some landlords may want this rent money to apply for the last five to six months of the lease, so you’ll need funds to make it through the beginning of your lease.
+Just be cautious with this approach because some landlords may want this rent money to apply for the last five to six months of the lease, so you’ll need funds to make it through the beginning of your contract.